draios/sysdig-container-ecosystem/README.md

 This is your actual running container (essentially an abstraction of Linux kernel components like namespaces and cgroups that allow virtualization on top of a shared kernel)

 * **Docker open source**
-  * [runc](https://github.com/opencontainers/runc): Docker'’'s container runtime, now donated to the OCI as the initial implementation of the standard; essentially a repackaging of libcontainer
+  * [runc](https://github.com/opencontainers/runc): Docker's container runtime, now donated to the OCI as the initial implementation of the standard; essentially a repackaging of libcontainer
   * [libcontainer](https://github.com/opencontainers/runc/tree/master/libcontainer): a Linux container library; enables and abstracts interactions with Linux kernel components to create and control containers

 * **CoreOS open source**
-  * [rkt](https://github.com/coreos/rkt): CoreOS'’'s container runtime; initially an implementation of the AppC specification, which is now being rolled into the OCI spec
+  * [rkt](https://github.com/coreos/rkt): CoreOS's container runtime; initially an implementation of the AppC specification, which is now being rolled into the OCI spec

 * **Other open source**
   * [LXC](https://linuxcontainers.org/): a Linux container library; originally utilized by runc until release of libcontainer